MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/collaboration/retrospective.md

 <!-- this template is for inspiration, feel free to change it however you like! -->

 # Retrospective
- ### MILSTONE 0
+ ### 🚀 MILSTONE 0

 ## Stop Doing
-Excessive analysis during early project phases that hinders progress Missing deadlines due to inadequate progress tracking Completing tasks at the final moment
+Excessive analysis during early project phases that hinders progress.
+Missing deadlines due to inadequate progress tracking.
+Completing tasks at the final moment.
 ## Continue Doing
-Weekly check-in meetings that monitor progress and maintain alignment Strong communication and collaborative teamwork Developing clear action plans for each project milestone
+Weekly check-in meetings that monitor progress and maintain alignment.
+Strong communication and collaborative teamwork.
+Developing clear action plans for each project milestone.
 ## Start Doing
-Implementing structured planning tools for enhanced organization Dedicating more focus to project board management Allocating buffer time for tasks that may exceed initial estimates
+Implementing structured planning tools for enhanced organization.
+Dedicating more focus to project board management.
+Allocating buffer time for tasks that may exceed initial estimates.
 ## Lessons Learned
 Early brainstorming helps refine group decision-making processes Effective communication requires timely task execution